Exploring 250 Years of Interfaith Engagement and Understanding in Philadelphia

 During the Semiquincentennial, join us in celebrating Philadelphia’s national role as a model for interfaith understanding through self-guided walking tours, dialogues, and community events that honor this living legacy.

-Take the Religious Freedom Walk
+Get the Passport to Understanding: Religious Freedom Walk Edition!